jhonsberger/Jonahs-Text-Editor/README.md

 ## Usage
 Use the "File" menu or corresponding keyboard shortcuts to perform actions.\
 Edit and manipulate text in the main text area.\
-You can also choose from a variety of themes in the Themes menu
+You can also choose from a variety of themes in the Themes menu.

 ## Keyboard Shortcuts
 Ctrl + N: Create a new file.\